-4. Reasonable adjustments in assessment and adjusted modes of assessment on examination access arrangements5.
-Those adjustments include (this is not an exhaustive list):
+4. Reasonable adjustments in assessment and adjusted modes of assessment

 The duties under the Equality Act (2010) for universities in relation to the provision of education and access to a benefit, facility or service cover all of the services, facilities and benefits, both educational and non-educational, that an institution provides or offers to provide to students, specifically including examination and assessment.